Cipher7/Cipher7/README.md

 ## I'm a CyberSecurity Researcher, Linux enthusiast and a Student

-* ⚡I have cleared my eJPT and multiple courses related to CyberSec.
+* ⚡I have cleared my OSCP, eJPT and multiple other courses related to CyberSec.
-* ⚡I'm currently preparing for my OSCP.
+* ⚡I'm currently learning Web App Security.
 * ⚡I like doing CTF's and solving challenges.
 * ⚡I also work on custom scripts and a variety of programs related to pentesting and CyberSecurity.
 * ⚡You can reach me via Twitter or Discord!